 2 How to Officiate a Marriage in Arizona

 Next, you should contact the office of your local marriage authority (typically your county clerk).
 Let them know that you are a minister of the Universal Life Church in Seattle, and ask what they will require of you to officiate a legal marriage.

-Select your county to quickly generate the contact information for your local marriage authority.
+Select your Court Clerk to quickly generate the contact information for your local marriage authority.

 3 License to Marry in Arizona